Director of Music

 The Marquette University Symphony Orchestra provides members with an opportunity to develop and share musical talents through participation in a large-group setting.

-Students may choose to enroll in Symphony Orchestra for credit, and in this case, credit earned in Symphony Orchestra (MUSIC 1300) counts towards the music minor offered through the College of Communications.
-Associate membership is available to any part-time undergraduate student, graduate/professional student, faculty member at Marquette University or Marquette University alumni at the discretion of the director, Dr. Erik Janners.
+Students may choose to enroll in Symphony Orchestra for credit, and in this case, credit earned in Symphony Orchestra (MUSIC 1300) counts towards the music minor offered through the Diederich College of Communication.
+Associate membership is available to any part-time undergraduate student, graduate/professional student, faculty member at Marquette University or Marquette alumni at the discretion of the director, Dr. Erik Janners.

 Auditions are conducted for seating purposes only.
 All levels of musical ability are welcomed and encouraged.
 Literature is selected from all periods of music history.
-If you have any questions about orchestra for the 2019 – 2020 academic year, please e-mail email@example.com.
+If you have any questions about orchestra, please e-mail email@example.com.

-Rehearsals are held on Tuesdays and Thursdays from 3:30 – 4:50.
-Orchestra is a performance-based course.
-Consequently, attendance is the basis for grades in the course.
+Rehearsals are held on Tuesdays and Thursdays from 3:30 – 4:50 p.m.
+Orchestra is a performance-based course and grading is based upon participation in rehearsals.
 Dress rehearsals and performances are mandatory.
 Some university-owned orchestral instruments are available for member use.

 Dr. Erik Janners is the conductor for the Marquette University Symphony Orchestra.
 For more information about Dr. Janners, please see his faculty biography.

 Rev. Michael Zeps, S.J.